calculix/ccx2paraview/README.md

 # How to use

-Running this converter from source is not recommended, because sources are under development and may contain bugs.
-Download and run binary instead:
+Running this software from source is not recommended, because sources are under development and may contain bugs.
+So, first, [download released binaries](https://github.com/calculix/ccx2paraview/releases), unpack them and allow to be executed (give permissions).

+Run the software with command:

     in Linux:       ./ccx2paraview jobname.frd vtu
                     ./ccx2paraview jobname.frd vtk